-Karen Holum is a full-time, tenure-track faculty member in the Multimedia, Design and Production department at LWTech where she has taught digital design courses since 2010.
+Karen Holum is a full-time, tenure-track faculty member in the Design program at LWTech where she has taught digital design courses since 2010.
 Karen earned her Master's Degree in Human Centered Design and Engineering from the University of Washington and her Bachelor's in Business & Marketing from Antioch University, Seattle.

 She is an award-winning visual designer with over 20 years’ experience in the design industry and has designed for corporations, non-profits, government, and start-ups.
 Karen has owned a design company for many years and specializes in Web and identity design.
 Clients have included Nordstrom, Immunex, City of Seattle, and the Seattle Convention and Visitors Bureau.
 She has a special interest in typography and enjoys drawing and sketching letterforms.
 Additionally, she was the Creative Services Manager for a large corporation in San Francisco, California, where she managed a team of 10 creative professionals.